A Generalization of Martin's Axiom: A generalization of Martin's Axiom. And some of its applications.

 \section{A generalization of Martin's Axiom.
 And some of its applications.}

-Martin's Axiom, often denoted by $\textsc{MA}$, is the following very well--known and very classical forcing axiom: If $\mtbb P$ is a partial order (poset, for short) with the countable chain condition\footnote{A partial order has the countable chain condition if and only if it has no uncountable antichains.
-More generally, given a cardinal $\k$, a partial oder has the $\k$--chain condition if it has no antichains of size $\k$.} and $\mtcl D$ is a collection of size less than $2^{\al_0}$ consisting of dense subsets of $\mtbb P$, then there is a filter $G\sub\mtbb P$ such that $G\cap D\neq\emptyset$ for every $D\in\mtcl D$.
+Martin's Axiom, often denoted by $\MA$, is the following very well--known and very classical forcing axiom: If $\mtbb P$ is a partial order (poset, for short) with the countable chain condition\footnote{A partial order has the countable chain condition (is c.c.c.) if and only if it has no uncountable antichains.
+More generally, given a cardinal $\k$, a partial order has the $\k$--chain condition (is $\k$--c.c.) if it has no antichains of size $\k$.} and $\mtcl D$ is a collection of size less than $2^{\al_0}$ consisting of dense subsets of $\mtbb P$, then there is a filter $G\sub\mtbb P$ such that $G\cap D\neq\emptyset$ for every $D\in\mtcl D$.

 Martin's Axiom is obviously a weakening of the Continuum Hypothesis.
-Given a cardinal $\l$, $\textsc{MA}_{\l}$ is obtained from considering, in the above formulation of $\textsc{MA}$, collections $\mtcl D$ of size at most $\l$ rather than of size less than $2^{\al_0}$.
+Given a cardinal $\l$, $\MA_{\l}$ is obtained from considering, in the above formulation of $\MA$, collections $\mtcl D$ of size at most $\l$ rather than of size less than $2^{\al_0}$.
 Martin's Axiom becomes interesting when $2^{\al_0}>\al_1$.

-$\textsc{MA}_{\o_1}$ was the first forcing axiom ever considered (\cite{Martin-Solovay}).
-As observed by D. Martin, the consistency of $\textsc{MA}$ together with $2^{\al_0}>\al_1$ follows from generalizing the Solovay--Tennenbaum construction of a model of Suslin's Hypothesis by iterated forcing using finite supports (\cite{Solovay-Tennenbaum}).
-Since then, a huge number of applications of $\textsc{MA}$ (+ $2^{\al_0}> \al_1$) have been discovered in set theory, topology, measure theory, group theory, and so on (\cite{Fremlin} is a classical reference for this).
+$\MA_{\aleph_1}$ was the first forcing axiom ever considered (\cite{Martin-Solovay}).
+As observed by D.\ Martin, the consistency of $\MA$ together with $2^{\al_0}>\al_1$ follows from generalizing the Solovay--Tennenbaum construction of a model of Suslin's Hypothesis by iterated forcing using finite supports (\cite{Solovay-Tennenbaum}).
+Since then, a plethora of applications of $\MA$ (+ $2^{\al_0}> \al_1$) have been discovered in set theory, topology, measure theory, group theory, and other areas (\cite{Fremlin} is a classical reference).